xchin02/SugarMonitoringApp/README.md

 - Register and log in with username and password
 - Input readings when logged in
 - View sugar readings in a nicely formatted table
-- User's session is saved until logged out
+- User's session is saved until user has logged out

 ## Login Page and Registration Page
 ![image](https://user-images.githubusercontent.com/83194359/178146694-87c49f96-05e7-4d92-a190-5e0010d77cd0.png)